 - Specific Poetry Guidelines: Send us poetry that resonates with the heartbeat of wilderness.
 We want poems that speak to us on a cellular level.
 Inspire us.

 - Specific Art Guidelines: We seek original artwork for both the cover and interior pages.
 Submit 1-3 color images for the cover or up to 8 black and white images of your artwork for the interior pages.
 We are also happy to consider graphic art and illustrated trail journals.
 At this time we are not accepting photographs.

 Previously published work is welcome, so long as the rights are yours.
 Please identify as such in your cover letter, and be prepared to provide proof of permission.
 If your work is selected, we ask for the right to publish it in our print journal and also possibly on-line.
 You retain all rights to your work.

 Simultaneous submissions are fine, but please let us know at once, via Submittable, if your work is accepted elsewhere and is no longer available.

 Response time: We will strive to respond to all submissions within four months after our submissions window closes (and often much sooner).
 If you do not hear from us after that time, feel free to query us.

 Payment: Contributors will receive one copy of the journal in which their work appears, and a 40% discount on additional copies.

-- Please submit only once in any open-reading period.
-To be clear, this means you may submit work in one of the three categories: Poetry, Fiction, or Nonfiction.
-If your work is declined, please wait until our next reading cycle before submitting again.
+- Writers are allowed one free submission in any open-reading period.
+To be clear, this means you may submit work for free in only one of the three categories: Poetry, Fiction, or Nonfiction.
+If you submit more than one manuscript using the free portals, your work will be returned unread.